Daylen1160/APSC160-FinalPractice-2025/Arduino Programming/WarmUp/LEDBrightnessControl/problem.md

 * **Input:** Pushbutton states (pressed or not pressed).
 * **Output:** LED brightness level (0–255), controlled via PWM.

+**Disclaimer:**
+* PWM and analogWrite() are not covered in this iteration of APSC160 and therefore, not required material for the final exam.
+Please utilize these constructs at your own discretion.
 ---

 ## Examples